 So how can these decision-makers benefit from an ERP implementation?
 Gruber noted that such software provides a single view of critical operations.

 "ERP solutions offer value by integrating data from across departments, or entire organizations, and automating key processes.
-For instance, ERP removes the need for invoice and order processing to be conducted manually, therefore freeing up the finance team to focus on alternative value-adding task," Gruber explained.
+For instance, ERP removes the need for invoice and order processing to be conducted manually, therefore freeing up the finance team to focus on alternative value-adding tasks," Gruber explained.

-ERP also allows personnel to to gain real-time insight into financial functions, Gruber added, making it possible for these executives to manage expenditures, control stock and analyze customer orders effectively.
+ERP also allows personnel to gain real-time insight into financial functions, Gruber added, making it possible for these executives to manage expenditures, control stock and analyze customer orders effectively.

 Real-time data access is a defining characteristic of current operations, especially for employees who perform functions outside of the office.
 This capability has become even more popular in recent years, thanks to the rapid adoption of cloud computing.
 The technology is available through the Internet, so it is easy for staff members in the field to access enterprise applications and other work-related content from anywhere, regardless of their physical location.